 From 1994 onward, aware of the situation in Portugal, AMI has widened its reach, aiming to minimize the effects of poverty and social exclusion within national territory.
-Thus, it currently has 16 Social Equipments and Responses throughout the country, namely 9 Porta Amiga Centres (Lisbon – Olaias and Chelas, Porto, Almada, Cascais, Funchal, Coimbra, Vila Nova de Gaia and Angra do Heroísmo); 2 Night Shelters (Lisboa e Porto); 2 Street Teams (Lisbon and Vila Nova de Gaia/Porto); 1 Domiciliary Care Service (Lisbon) and 2 FEAD – Fund for European Aid to the Most Deprived ( food reception hubs – Lisbon and Porto).
+Thus, it currently has 15 Social Facilities and Responses throughout the country, namely 9 Porta Amiga Centres (Lisbon – Olaias and Chelas, Porto, Almada, Cascais, Funchal, Coimbra, Vila Nova de Gaia and Angra do Heroísmo); 2 Night Shelters (Lisboa e Porto); 2 Street Teams (Lisbon and Vila Nova de Gaia/Porto); 1 Domiciliary Care Service (Lisbon) and 1 food reception hub (Porto).

 A third dimension of AMI´s ongoing work is promoting an active citizenship in the fields of associativism, training or the environment, fostering the active participation of young people and adults in real world projects.